janipetteri1/janipetteri1.github.io/index.md

    For more help on tomato slicing, see Thomas Jefferson's seminal essay _Tom Ate Those_.

-We pictured the meek mild creatures where··
-They dwelt in their strawy pen,··
-Nor did it occur to one of us there··
-To doubt they were kneeling then.··
+We pictured the meek mild creatures where                                                                                                                                They dwelt in their strawy pen,                                                                                                                                       Nor did it occur to one of us there                                                                                                                                   To doubt they were kneeling then.··

 1. Crack three eggs over a bowl.